andrewsunglaekim/event-loop-workshop/readme.md

 [The executor function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise#Syntax) of the promise executes as we'd expect through call stack and either `2` or `3` logs.
 Additionally the promise has already been resolved or rejected at this point.

 > It's important to note that normally nested within a `new Promise()` is generally asynchronous code, not synchronous code.
-However the promises always behave the same once resolved or rejected, IE. queue a task.
+However the promises always behave the same once resolved or rejected, IE. queues a task.

 `.then` and `.catch` are called to handle the resolution or failure of `p`.
 At this point, p has resolved or rejected already, so a console.log() becomes queued up. `.then` and `.catch` always return a promise object.
 In a way you can think of defining them in tandem.
 You can think of it as Schroedinger's callback.
 It both is and isn't what happens until the promise finally resolves.